rei/rei-cedar-docs/docs/components/filmstrip/README.md

 ### Category Hub Filmstrip
 Use the category hub filmstrip pattern to display larger categories of content.

-This pattern commonly displays 3 to 4 content blocks per view and does not require more than 5 clicks or swipes to view all of the content within it.
+This pattern commonly displays 3 to 4 content blocks per view to emphasize the fact that each piece of content has more prominence than individual products.
+This pattern should not require more than 5 clicks or swipes to view all of the content within it.

 <cdr-img :src="$withBase('/filmstrip/category-hub-filmstrip.png')" alt="image of REI.com category hub filmstrip"/>